SolarizedStudio/reverie-vscode-theme/README.md

 Reverie is a visually captivating and eye-soothing VS Code theme designed to provide a delightful coding experience.
 With a harmonious blend of navy blue, golden, green, and purplish-velvet colors, Reverie creates an atmosphere that sparks creativity and enhances focus during long coding sessions.

-## ⚙️ Installation

-1. Launch Visual Studio Code.
-2. Go to the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of the window.
-3. Search for "Reverie" and click Install to apply the theme.
-4. Press `Ctrl/Cmd + K, Ctrl/Cmd + T` to open the theme selection menu, and select "Reverie" from the list.

 ## 🎞️ Screenshots

 ![Reverie - Screenshot 1](https://github.com/odaguzman/reverie-vscode-theme/raw/master/assets/Screenshot1.png)